ChristofferGreen/PathSpace/docs/design.md

 ## Operations
 The operations in the base language are insert/read/extract, they are implemented as member functions of the PathSpace class.
 * **Insert**:
-	* Insert data or a PathSpaceLeaf to one or more paths.
+	* Insert data or a Leaf to one or more paths.
 If the path does not exist it will be created.
 	* The given path can be a concrete path in which case at most one object will be inserted or a glob expression path which could potentially insert multiple values.
 	* Supports batch operations by inserting an initialiser list
 	* Takes an optional In which has the following properties: